AWegnerGitHub/awegnergithub.github.io-content/pages/about.md

 Slug: about
 Status: published

-I lead engineering teams to win—both in business outcomes and in conquering complex technical challenges.
+I lead engineering teams to win - both in business outcomes and in conquering complex technical challenges.

 I've scaled teams as VP of Strategic Software at Zayo and VP of Software Engineering at PacketFabric.
 I've served as Fractional CTO at White Square Media and Director of Engineering at FleetOps/Class8 and Woven Teams.